ARM-software/arm-systemready/security-extension/security_extension_users_guide.md

 The steps utilize the CapsuleApp.efi program that is located on the ACS image at the following path: EFI\BOOT\app\CapsuleApp.efi

- - Preparation
+ - #### A. Preparation
      - Copy the vendor provided update capsule image onto a storage device
      - Create an update capsule that has been tampered with.
 Using the xxd command, modify the last byte of a **copy** of the vendor provided update capsule image.
      - Copy the tampered-with update capsule onto the storage device
      - Enable the storage device containg the capsule images on the system under test

- - Reset the system.
+ - #### B. Reset the system.
 The boot flow will skip running SCT since it previously was run and will stop at the UEFI Shell prompt:

 <pre>
     Shell> echo -off